Epic Strategies for Building Self-Esteem in Tweens

 • Maintain a Healthy Lifestyle: Display the importance of self-care through regular exercise, a balanced diet, and adequate rest.

-• Pursue Personal Interests and Hobbies: Engage in activities that make you happy and fulfilled, showing the value of having passions outside work or family responsibilities.
+• Pursue Personal Interests and Hobbies: Engage in activities that make you happy.
+These activities should fulfill you.
+They demonstrate the value of having passions outside work or family responsibilities.

 • Show Confidence in Decision-Making: Make decisions confidently and stand by them, demonstrating self-assuredness and assertiveness.

-• Seek Help When Needed: Be open about seeking help, whether it’s professional advice or assistance from friends, showing that it’s okay not to have all the answers.
+• Seek Help When Needed: Be open about seeking help.
+Whether it’s professional advice or assistance from friends, show that it’s okay not to have all the answers.

 By incorporating these behaviors into daily life, parents can provide a strong, positive example for their tweens.
 This proactive approach in modeling can greatly reinforce the development of healthy, robust self-esteem in tweens.